 There were discussions and presentations, as well as displays of historical equipment and photos, in Eckles Hall.
 There were tours of Sanborn Field, too.

 Sanborn Field is the oldest, continuous experimental field west of the Mississippi River and the third oldest in the world.

-“Not only is it the 130th anniversary of Sanborn Field, it is the 101st year of the Duley-Miller Erosion Plots and the 70th anniversary of the announcement of the discovery of the antibiotic Aureomycin at Sanborn,” said Tim Reinbott, assistant director of the Agricultural Experiment Station.
+“Not only was it the 130th anniversary of Sanborn Field, it was the 101st year of the Duley-Miller Erosion Plots and the 70th anniversary of the announcement of the discovery of the antibiotic Aureomycin at Sanborn,” said Tim Reinbott, assistant director of the Agricultural Experiment Station.
 “Sanborn Field is the oldest continuous experimental field west of the Mississippi River.
 Research from the Duley-Miller plots led to the establishment of what is now the USDA-NRCS.
 Aureomycin was used in animal and human disease prevention for decades and saved many lives.”

-Other speakers include Clark Gantzer, professor emeritus, School of Natural Resources; Bob Kremer adjunct associate professor, Division of Plant Sciences and USDA-ARS; Newell Kitchen, adjunct associate professor, School of Natural Resources and USDA-ARS; Kristen Veum (adjunct assistant professor, School of Natural Resources and USDA-ARS); and Dwaine Gelnar (USDA-NRCS).
+Other speakers included Clark Gantzer, professor emeritus, School of Natural Resources; Bob Kremer adjunct associate professor, Division of Plant Sciences and USDA-ARS; Newell Kitchen, adjunct associate professor, School of Natural Resources and USDA-ARS; Kristen Veum (adjunct assistant professor, School of Natural Resources and USDA-ARS); and Dwaine Gelnar (USDA-NRCS).

 For more information about Sanborn Field and Aureomycin: From the Soil, Medicine

 For more information about the Duley-Miller Erosion Plots: The Last Quarter Acre

 For more information about Professor William A. Albrecht: Healthy Soil and People